 Health surveillance methods

-Different types of checks will be required for different types of hazards.
-Assessments can be carried out by an Occupational Health Advisor who can ask about symptoms or carry out an examination or tests such as a lung function or hearing tests.
+Different types of checks will be required for different types of hazard.
+Assessments can be carried out by an Occupational Health Advisor who can ask about symptoms, carry out an examination and conduct tests such as a lung function or hearing tests.

 Health hazards and surveillance techniques

 A number of substances can cause harm by respiratory and skin sensitisation typically causing asthma and dermatitis.
-Substances likely to cause sensitisation can be identified from chemical data sheets and Health & Safety Executive literature and can include: rosin-based solder flux fume, isocyanates, hardwood, softwood and wood composite dusts from wood machining and sanding, plant material and food stuffs, while metalworking fluids can grow bacteria and fungi which could cause dermatitis and asthma.
+Substances likely to cause sensitisation can be identified through chemical data sheets and Health & Safety Executive literature which can include: rosin based solder flux fume, isocyanates, hardwood, softwood and wood composite dusts from wood machining and sanding, plant material, foodstuffs and metalworking fluids that can grow bacteria and fungi which could cause dermatitis and asthma.

 Respiratory health surveillance

 This can be performed by the person monitoring themselves and reporting symptoms to a supervisor or manager.
-For this to be successful the people exposed need to understand why it is important, the symptoms of concern, and who to report symptoms to.
+For this to be successful the people exposed need to understand why it is important, the symptoms of concern and who to report to.

 Exposure to high levels of noise can cause noise-induced hearing loss.
 The loss is in addition to the hearing loss most people experience as they get older.

-People typically at risk are those working in entertainment and music, people using noisy power tools and machinery, and those working in environments where there is frequent impact noise from items being handled or dropped.
+People at risk typically are those working in entertainment and music, people using noisy power tools and machinery and if there is frequent impact noise from items being handled or dropped.

-Health surveillance consists of questionnaires and testing of hearing function.
+Noise health surveillance consists of a questionnaire and testing of the hearing function.
 The testing will not reverse the effects but would identify people at greater risk of further hearing loss.
 Hearing tests should be carried out before exposure at work and periodically while at work until exposure stops.

-Hand-arm vibration is vibration transmitted into the hands and arms when using hand-held powered equipment or hand guided power tools and machines such as concrete breakers, hammer drills, chainsaws, hedge trimmers and powered mowers.
-Too much exposure can cause hand-arm vibration syndrome (HAVS) and carpal tunnel syndrome.
+Hand arm vibration is vibration transmitted into the hands and arms when using hand-held powered equipment or hand guided power tools and machines such as concrete breakers, hammer drills, chain saws, hedge trimmers and powered mowers.
+Too much exposure can cause hand-arm vibration syndrome (HAVS) and carpel tunnel syndrome.
 HAVS affects the nerves, blood vessels, muscles and joints of the hand, wrist and arm.

-Health surveillance consists of symptom questionnaires with referral for more detailed examination and testing where symptoms are identified.
-Health surveillance should be carried out before exposure to identify anyone at particular risk and periodically until exposure stops.
+This type of health surveillance consists of symptom questionnaires with referral for more detailed examination and testing where symptoms are identified.
+The health surveillance should be carried out before exposure to identify anyone at particular risk and periodically until exposure stops.